 - November 2017: the Federal Council reserves the frequency bands (700MHz and 3.5 GHz) for mobile communications,

 - December 2017: an initial version of the standards for the 5G becomes available

 - during 2018: the first devices for 5G become available,

-- end of 2018/beginning of 2019: the Communications Commission ComCom will award the new frequencies to the mobile communication operators, with the 3.5 GHz band as the initial band for the rollout of 5G,
+- February 2019: the Communications Commission ComCom will award the new frequencies to the mobile communication operators, with the 3.5 GHz band as the initial band for the rollout of 5G,